So, maybe you’re looking to purchase your first firearm and decide that a pistol is the right choice for you.

 The Anatomy of a Handgun

-The safety is the most important part of any firearm.
-It is a safety interlock that prevents the gun from being discharged inadvertently.
+The safety is an interlock that prevents the gun from being discharged inadvertently.
 There are many types of popular safeties.
 Each located on a different part of the gun.
 Thumb, trigger, and grip safeties are all common varieties, but there are many more.
 However your safety is placed, they all perform the same function.

 Some safety indicators are much easier to read than others, so be sure to read and understand your pistol’s users manual for proper verification.

 The Magazine Well

 This is where you insert you magazines.
 Magazines are ammunition storage and feeding devices for your firearm.
 These are often spring loaded which allow for the next round to be pushed into the firing position after the previous round has been fired.
 You will often hear these referred to as “clips” in pop culture, but this is technically incorrect.

 When inserting a magazine into the well, be sure to do so firmly to properly seat the magazine.
 Also, take care of your magazines.
 These areas are some of the most frequent causes of pistol malfunction.
 Keep them clean and free of gunk, and they’ll be good to you.

 The Magazine Release

 The Magazine releases is a button normally found near the top of the magazine well on the frame.
 By depressing this button, you are able to easily release and remove a magazine inserted into the pistol.
 Sometimes this device is a paddle on the base of the trigger guard or even a button at the rear of the magazine well.